1of0/api-scan/README.md

      (required)  Source files to scan

-   Scans C code/header files for exposed functions, and returns a XML formatted structure with function and parameter information.
+   Scans C code/header files for exposed functions and structs, and returns function and type information as XML or JSON.

 ```